-- Use a scoped namespace – npmjs as one of the vulnerable ecosystems for this attack provides package scopes.
-The use of so-called “scoped packages” locks the namespace of the package and maps it to a specific user/organization.
-This mitigates the dependency confusion attack because there is no substitution of an underlying package from the original intent of the user, and an alternate upstream repository.
+Use a scoped namespace: Scoped packages lock the package's namespace and map it to a specific user/organization.
+This mitigates the dependency confusion attack because there is no substitution of an underlying package from the user's original intent, and an alternate upstream repository.

-- Use repo-specific configuration for explicit upstream registry definition – some package managers, such as pip and npm, do their best to resolve package information look-ups when they aren’t provided with explicit guidance.
-This results, in these clients, looking up the public registries such as npmjs, and PyPI, to find newer versions of a package, leading to substituting the intended one, with a malicious one.
-In direct correlation to this issue, when using an internal package repository or proxy, such as Artifactory, or Verdaccio, ensure that you aren’t proxying requests for private packages to public registries.
+Use repo-specific configuration for explicit upstream registry definition: Package managers, such as pip and npm, do their best to resolve package information look-ups in the absence of explicit guidance.
+They usually look up the public registries (e.g., npmjs, PyPI) to find newer versions of a package, and will accidentally insert a malicious package.
+So when using an internal package repository or proxy, such as Artifactory, or Verdaccio, ensure that you aren’t proxying requests for private packages to public registries.

 2. Disable arbitrary install commands by open-source packages

-Another attack vector is through employing a typosquatting attack, where either through a dependency tree, or by mistakenly typing a wrong package name in the command line, a victim would install a malicious package.
-A real case that happened with crossenv.
+Some package managers, such as npm, allow any package being installed or uninstalled to execute arbitrary commands.
+Numerous malicious packages have weaponized this default setting.
+Or the attack can be executed by employing a typosquatting attack, where either through a dependency tree or by mistakenly typing a wrong package name in the command line, a victim might install a malicious package.

-How confusing can dependency names be?
-Ask yourself, which one of the following is malicious and which is the real package?
+It’s easy to confuse dependency names.
+For example, which one of the following is malicious, and which is the real package?

-So, how are we doing?
-In January 2020, it was publicly reported that less than 10% of developers on npmjs enabled 2FA, despite the fact that this feature existed since the end of 2017.
+In January 2020, it was publicly reported that less than 10% of developers on npmjs enabled 2FA, despite this feature having existed since the end of 2017.

-We highly recommend and urge you to take better security measures in your accounts across registries and ecosystems, such as npmjs, RubyGems, Docker, and GitHub, and enable multi factor authentication.
+We strongly recommend that you and anyone else working in a software environment take better security measures in your accounts across registries and ecosystems, such as npmjs, RubyGems, Docker, and GitHub, by enabling multi-factor authentication.

 4. Avoid exposure of sensitive information

-- Don’t store sensitive information in a repository, in config or code.
-We have detailed 10 GitHub security best practices for you to drill-down to each and every security practice.
+Don’t store sensitive information in a repository, in config, or in code.
+We have detailed 10 GitHub security best practices for you to drill down to each security practice.

-- Avoid publishing packages or Docker images with potentially sensitive information that can end up in public registries.
-You can follow the 10 npm security best practices guidelines, on how to configure npm packages with proper
+Avoid publishing packages or container images with potentially sensitive information that can end up in public registries.
+You can follow the 10 npm security best practices guidelines on configuring npm packages with proper .npmignore configurations.

-Snyk can help you bolster your software supply chain by preventing the use of vulnerable and malicious packages that find their way into your codebase, including the open source packages and containers you are pulling in to build your applications.
+Snyk can help secure your software supply chain by helping to identify, fix and prevent the use of vulnerable and malicious packages from finding their way into your codebase, including the open source packages and containers used to build applications.

 Open source security

-Snyk has a track record of discovering, detecting, and helping our customers fix these malicious packages.
-Examples abound.
-Such as the electron-native-notify dependency attack on npmjs, and remote code execution in strong_password’s Ruby gem.
-Snyk’s Security Research team also recently published their findings of the SourMint ad-fraud and data-leak that was impacting thousands of mobile applications through a malicious SDK.
+We have a proven track record of discovering, detecting, and helping customers fix these malicious packages.
+Examples include the electron-native-notify dependency attack on npmjs, and remote code execution in strong_password’s Ruby gem.
+Our Security Research team also published their findings of the SourMint ad fraud and data-leak that impacted thousands of mobile applications through a malicious SDK.

-Snyk scans your package manifest files and builds a complete dependency tree that lists all the packages you are pulling into your application, including via transitive dependencies.
-Your dependencies are then correlated with our Snyk Intel vulnerability database, and if Snyk identifies a reference to a known malicious package, the relevant package is flagged as a vulnerability.
-Depending on how you’re deploying Snyk in your SDLC, Snyk can also help you automate the prevention of using malicious packages – for example by stopping a build or CI process from passing, sending you a notification, opening a Jira ticket – whatever suits your workflow.
+Snyk scans your package manifest files and builds a complete deeply-nested dependency tree that lists all the packages you are pulling into your application, including those introduced via transitive dependencies.
+These dependencies are then correlated with our Snyk Intel Vulnerability Database, and if Snyk identifies a reference to a known malicious package, the relevant package is flagged as a vulnerability, along with applicable fix advice.

-Snyk also has the ability to detect other binaries that get installed outside of the various Linux package managers.
-If there were a particularly onerous package that found its way into popular container base images, for example, but was not installed via package managers, we could potentially use this detection capability to find these packages.
+Snyk also detects other binaries installed outside the various Linux package managers.
+For example, suppose a particularly onerous package finds its way into popular container base images but was not installed via package managers.
+In that case, we could use our detection capability to find these packages.
 However, this is not a substitute for malware detection.

-To successfully mitigate the risk of software supply chain attacks, the first step to take as an organization is to internalize the risk.
-Understand the changing nature of software development and the new attack vectors that this introduces.
-Educate both yourself and other developers on the team to ensure the risk is properly understood and that you are taking the correct precautions.
+Mitigating the risk of software supply chain attacks requires organizations to take intentional steps to internalize the risk.
+This involves understanding the changing nature of software development and the new attack vectors that this introduces.
+It also means educating everyone on the development team on the risks and their precautions.